Analysis: With unease, Americans lurch into coronavirus era

 Many modern American cataclysms — from Pearl Harbor to the assassinations of the 1960s, from school shootings to space shuttle explosions to severe weather — have unfolded thusly.
 We know what to fear, what to be angry at, what to mourn — and, generally, we know how to do it.

 It’s different this time.
-It’s has been diffuse, unfolding over continents and weeks, making it easier for Americans to tune out.
+It has been diffuse, unfolding over continents and weeks, making it easier for Americans to tune out.

 It’s a crisis playing out in microdecisions.
 Do we go to the store?
 Keep the kids home?
 Wash our hands after this, after that, or both?
 Tiny decisions by the dozen begin with the rising sun and extend all the way to bedtime, producing disruption of routines, exhaustion and unease.